aellxx/aellxx.github.io/_posts/pytorch-basics/2025-08-15-pytorch-datasets.md

 As you can see, the data contains a tensor-ized version of the image (i.e. a numerical representation of the image), and the label.
 In this case, the blob of numbers you see represent one of the cat pictures I have, and the label `0` stands for the label `cat` (refer back to the class definition).

-# So why does this matter?
+# So Why Does it Matter?

 Think of creating a `Dataset` object as the data-prep stage.
 You have some data (e.g. a bunch of image files), and you need to turn it into a format that you can use to train some kind of machine/deep learning model.
 By defining a way to access your data and return the size of your data, the `Dataset` object allows you to train a model on any data source (images, CSV files, audio, etc.) just by changing the Dataset implementation.

-The reason why this class matters might make more sense once we dive into `DataLoaders`, which will be the second part to this series.
+The reason why this class matters might make more sense once we dive into [`DataLoaders`](/pytorch%20basics/2025/08/17/pytorch-dataloaders.html), which will be the second part to this series.

 Until then, <br>Ael